 The procedures to be followed in the event of complaints or suspicion of malpractice also constitute an important element of the compliance policy.
-In addition to our internal reporting system and complaint registration channels, employees may also, for the purpose of reporting serious violations to the Corporate Compliance Office, anonymously use a compliance hotline operated by an external service-provider.
+It is very important for us to recognize potential misconduct and take the appropriate steps to prevent violations.
+Henkel employees and stakeholders are therefore encouraged to report potential misconduct.
+In addition to our internal reporting system and complaint registration channels, employees may also, for the purpose of reporting relevant violations to the Corporate Compliance Office, anonymously use a compliance hotline operated by an external service-provider.
 The head of the Corporate Compliance Office is mandated to initiate the necessary follow-up procedures.